-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

 The pressure will be even greater Wednesday when they meet England with a World Cup final berth on the line.

-While England haven't reached the final since 1966, Croatia have never gotten there, and they may finally have the well-rounded team capable of reaching that level.
+While England hasn't reached the final since 1966, Croatia has never gotten there, and it may finally have the well-rounded team capable of reaching that level.

 Hot Takes: England Shouldn't Fear Croatia